tomit4/react-kata/README.md

 - `serviceName`: The name of the scheduled service appointment.
 - `start`: The start date & time of the appointment.
 - `duration`: The duration of the appointment in a human-readable format.
+- `booked`: A boolean confirming the booking status of the appointment.
 - `customerName`: The customer's full name.
 - `make`: The make of the vehicle they are servicing.
 - `model` The model of the vehicle they are servicing.